59 Low Growing Perennial Plants For Garden Edges and Borders

 Woolly Yarrow is an excellent choice of groundcover in hot, dry, and sunny climates.

-Woolly Yarrows are low-maintenance plants that prefer sandy soil and little water.
+Woolly yarrow are low-maintenance plants that prefer sandy soil and little water.
 There’s little need to fertilize them, but you should cut the plant to its basal leaves after flowering if you want it to bloom in the fall.
-Wolly Yarrows grow in USDA Zones 2-9.
+Wolly yarrow grows in zones 2-9.

 Share This Post